 - 4 ounces pineapple juice

-- Shake ingredients, and pour over ice in a tall glass.
-Sprinkle nutmeg on top, and serve.
+- Shake ingredients except for the nutmeg and pour over ice in a tall glass.
+Sprinkle nutmeg on top and serve.